Los Banos Car Accident and Personal Injury Lawyer

 - Emotional and mental trauma encompasses a catastrophic car wreck's embarrassment, grief, and anxiety.

 - Loss of consortium for damage to a marital relationship as a result of a severe injury accident.

 - Punitive damages may be claimed in cases involving egregious acts like driving under the influence of alcohol or drugs (DUI) and excessive speeding.

 Car accident cases such as a hit and run can present unique challenges for those injured, mainly if the at-fault party cannot be located.
 If a driver or passenger has uninsured/underinsured motorist protection (UM/UIM) on their car insurance policy, their insurer will cover their injuries and damages only if the negligent driver is not found or has minimal policy limits.
-UM/UIM coverage may also extend to pedestrians, cyclists, or motorcyclists injured in a crash.How Long Do I Have to File a Personal Injury Claim?
+UM/UIM coverage may also extend to pedestrians, cyclists, or motorcyclists injured in crashes.How Long Do I Have to File a Personal Injury Claim?

-California law restricts the amount of time a person has to file a lawsuit.
+California law restricts how long a person has to file a lawsuit.
 Injured people generally have two years from the date of an auto accident to file a bodily injury claim against a negligent driver.
 This is by the California Code of Civil Procedure Section 335.1.
 If a claim is not filed by this deadline, the court may dismiss the case, and the injured person may lose the right to recover compensation.Will Hiring an Experienced Accident Attorney Help My Case?

 Which intersections in Los Banos have a higher-than-usual rate of traffic collisions?

 Below is a list of the Los Banos-area intersections that have experienced a higher-than-average rate of car accidents:

 - F Street and 7th Street